Sarah Brown (cook)

-Sarah Brown is an English food writer and television cook.
+Sarah Brown was an English food writer and television cook.
 She presented the first vegetarian cookery show on British television.

 Sarah Brown opened a whole food shop in Scarborough in 1978.
 Two years later this evolved into a vegetarian restaurant.
 She appeared several times on Yorkshire Television's Farmhouse Kitchen.
 In 1984 her successful series Vegetarian Kitchen was broadcast on BBC Two.
 Her book of the same name was reprinted eight times.
 She served as the national coordinator of cookery for the Vegetarian Society.

+Sarah died of cancer in May 2026.